sudo-dakix/pyloan/docs/README.rst

 * A/360 (short for Actual/360).
 * A/365F (short for Actual/365 Fixed).
 * A/A ISDA (short for Actual/Actual ISDA).
-* A/A AFB (short for Actual/Actual AFB, also known as Actual/Actual Euro)
+* A/A AFB (short for Actual/Actual AFB, also known as Actual/Actual Euro).